sy2002/QNICE-FPGA/emulator/README.md

   hardware (IDE, SD card, UART, VGA in the respective `.h` and `.c` files).

-* The FAT32 emulation is part of the Monitor, so that the SD card emulation of the emulator nothing more than a buffered direct file access.
+* The FAT32 emulation is part of the Monitor, so that the SD card emulation of the emulator is nothing more than a buffered file access.

-* `qnice-vga` and `qnice-wasm` need a FIFO for their keyboard input, albeit at completely different spots in their logic. `fifo.c` is a simple but thread-safe implementation of such a FIFO.
+* `qnice-vga` and `qnice-wasm` need a FIFO for their keyboard input, albeit at completely different spots in their logic. `fifo.c` is a simple but yet thread-safe implementation of such a FIFO.

 ### POSIX Terminal (`qnice`) Specifics